Slip & Fall Accidents

 Understanding Your Rights After a Slip & Fall Accident in Louisville

-Experiencing a slip & fall accident can be overwhelming, both physically and emotionally.
-At Schuler Law Office, we believe it's crucial for victims to understand their legal rights and options.
-If you've been injured due to someone else's negligence, you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.
+Experiencing a slip and fall accident can be overwhelming, both physically and emotionally.
+At Schuler Law Office, we believe victims must understand their legal rights and options.
+If you have been injured due to someone else's negligence, you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.

 Here's what you need to know about your rights:

-Time Limits: Be aware of the statute of limitations for filing a slip & fall claim in Kentucky.
+• Time limits: Be aware of the statute of limitations for filing a slip and fall claim in Kentucky.
 Delaying action could jeopardize your ability to seek compensation.

 Importance of Documenting Every Detail for Slip & Fall Cases